 Population Dynamics of Rugose Spiralling Whitefly

 The detailed numerical data on RSW population, parasitism, predator abundance, and trap catches across treatments are presented in Table 1.
-The pretreatment counts of rugose spiralling whitefly (RSW) per leaflet ranged from 30.56 to 32.40 across treatments, indicating uniform initial infestation levels with no statistically significant differences (p>0.05).
+The pre-treatment counts of rugose spiralling whitefly (RSW) per leaflet ranged from 30.56 to 32.40 across treatments, indicating uniform initial infestation levels with no statistically significant differences (p>0.05).
 The temporal trends of RSW population across treatments are presented in Figure 1, showing a consistent decline in Module 2 and progressive increase in the untreated control over the four-month period.
 Temporal observations over four months after treatment revealed clear divergence in pest population trends among treatments (Table 1).
 At one month after treatment initiation (December 2020), RSW populations declined across all treated plots compared to the control.
 The reduction was most pronounced in Module 2 (24.36 RSW/leaflet), followed by Module 1 (29.40) and Module 3 (29.26), whereas the control exhibited a marginal increase to 31.60 RSW/leaflet.
 Statistical analysis indicated that the mean difference between Module 2 and the control was significant (CD at 5% = 0.43).
 Two months after treatment (January 2021), the suppression effect persisted, with Module 2 recording the lowest RSW counts (25.26), in contrast to the control (32.58).
 The trend continued at three months (February 2021), when Module 2 maintained a mean of 28.42 RSW/leaflet, while the control increased markedly to 42.38.
 At four months (March 2021), a clear distinction was evident between treatments: Module 2 had the lowest RSW population (30.30), followed by Module 1 (38.46) and Module 3 (38.60).
 The untreated control reached the highest recorded population of 56.62 RSW/leaflet, demonstrating the unchecked proliferation of the pest in the absence of interventions.
 Statistical analysis of the temporal means confirmed that the suppression achieved in Module 2 was significant (p<0.05) compared to the control during all post-treatment intervals, particularly at three and four months (CD = 0.45).
 The square root transformed values corroborated the same trend, with transformed means in Module 2 ranging from 5.03 to 5.59, significantly lower than the control (5.70 to 7.58).

-Figure 1: Temporal dynamics of RSW population
+Figure 1: Temporal dynamics of RSW population across treatments

 Parasitism by Encarsia guadeloupae

-Percent parasitism of RSW nymphs by Encarsia guadeloupae before and after treatment application is presented in Table 1.
-Initial parasitism levels before treatment ranged from 26.32% to 29.64% across treatments and 28.98% in the control, with no significant differences among plots.
+Percent parasitism of RSW nymphs by E. guadeloupae before and after treatment application is presented in Table 1.
+Initial parasitism levels before treatment ranged from 26.32 to 29.64% across treatments and 28.98% in the control, with no significant differences among plots.
 Following the application of management modules, parasitism rates showed substantial improvements in treated plots relative to the untreated control (Table 1).
-Figure 2 illustrates the progressive increase in Encarsia guadeloupae parasitism, with Module 2 achieving the highest levels by the fourth month The temporal trends of RSW population across treatments are presented in Figure 1, showing a consistent decline in Module 2 and progressive increase in the untreated control over the four-month period.
+Figure 2 illustrates the progressive increase in E. guadeloupae parasitism, with Module 2 achieving the highest levels by the fourth month.
+The temporal trends of RSW population across treatments are presented in Figure 1, showing a consistent decline in Module 2 and progressive increase in the untreated control over the four-month period.
 At one month post-treatment, Module 2 registered parasitism of 38.60%, significantly higher than the control (26.32%).
 This positive trend intensified over time.
 By the second month, parasitism in Module 2 rose to 44.70%, while the control remained comparatively static at 32.54%.
 The most marked increase occurred during the third and fourth months, with Module 2 achieving 59.20% and 71.10% parasitism, respectively.
 The arcsine transformed values for Module 2 in the fourth month were correspondingly high (57.57), confirming statistically significant enhancement over the control (38.99).